HandsOnDataViz/book/docs/HandsOnDataViz.md

 For these reasons, this book *primarily uses R code-chunk formatting for images*.
 The syntax is more complex but supports auto-numbering in HTML and PDF, and conditional output for interactive and static images.
-Note that R code-chunk images do *not* easily convert with Pandoc from Markdown to AsciiDoc, but “Figure x Caption” appears as a placeholder.
+Note that *static* R code-chunk images convert to Markdown, but *interactive* images do *NOT* convert and need to be manually edited in the *modified* file, described further below.

-Auto-numbering appears in `Figure x.x` format in HTML and PDF, but `Figure x` format in MS Word.
+Auto-numbering appears in `Figure x.x` format in HTML and PDF, but `Figure x` format in MS Word and Markdown.
 Note that Word formatting can be changed with reference.docx.

 Note that images in PDF output will “float” by design and may appear before or after the desired page, so always add a cross-reference